- Policy Number: FA.81.002

 f) Skateboards and other similar devices may be carried (but not ridden) into campus buildings and classrooms as long as they do not create an obstruction, trip hazards or damage to University property.

-g) The use of motorized skateboards, scooters, and other similar devices is prohibited on campus.
+g) The use of motorized skateboards, scooters, and other similar devices is prohibited on campus except in cases when such a device is an approved accommodation for a disability.